 When a person sustains a coma, the damages can be enormous, including ongoing medical and nursing home care, lost wages, loss of future income, and loss of enjoyment of life.
 Our law firm has achieved successful results in cases involving coma patients as well as those who are in a persistent vegetative state and related conditions, such as minimal consciousness syndrome or “locked in” syndrome.

 If a family member suffered a coma due to the negligence of another, please contact our law firm as soon as possible to arrange a free consultation and case evaluation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice and personal injury lawyers represent clients throughout the state.
+Our medical malpractice and personal injury lawyers represent clients throughout the state.